shivansh023023/Quant_modeller/README.md

 Markdown
-# QuantModeller: Systematic Trading Research Framework.
+# QuantModeller: Systematic Trading Research Framework

 ### **A Technical Workbench for Strategy Development and ML Validation**